Masthead

 Create an Aspect Raster

 The aspect of terrain refers to the direction it’s facing and is computed in degrees from due north.
-Aspect relates to amount of sun exposure, in the northern hemisphere a north-facing slope faces away from the sun and therefore is generally cooler and wetter than a south-facing slope.
-The aspect of a slope can make very significant influences on its micro-climate and vegetation.
+Aspect relates to the amount of sun exposure, in the northern hemisphere a north-facing slope faces away from the sun and therefore is generally cooler and wetter than a south-facing slope.
+The aspect of a slope can have significant influence on its micro-climate and vegetation.
 Given this influence on vegetation, aspect is frequently used in raster analysis.
 Aspect is always given as a direction in degrees, for example a North facing slope the aspect would be between 0-22.5 degrees.

 1. From Geoprocessing Toolbox, select Spatial Analysis Tools → Surface → Aspect.